nico-aero/Detox/docs/APIRef.Screenshots.md

 }
 ```

-> Note: This script implicitly assumes only one device is used, as device ID isn’t specified anywhere (e.g. with `adb -s <id>`).
+> Note: This script implicitly assumes only one device is used, as device ID isn't specified anywhere (e.g. with `adb -s <id>`).

 ### Element-level Screenshots